tsonika/cancer-manuals/docs/modules/metagenomics-module-tax/tax.md

 107CHE6KO                       107CHE6KO_S347_L001.assembled_filtered.nonchimera.fasta BZ      BZ27    7       chemerin_KO     wk6
 ```

+!!! note "Note"
+The Barcode and LinkerPrimerSequence are absent for this tutorial, these would be used for assigning multiplexed reads to samples and for quality control.
+Our tutorial data set is already de-multiplexed.
+What QIIME could be used?

 Execute the following command and test the mapping file for potential errors:

     validate_mapping_file.py -m map.txt -o map_output